 The initiatives we establish and support are progressive yet highly practical, and tackle some of the most pressing issues in food and farming – at every level of this complex system.
 They include co-operative (stakeholder-owned) organic veg enterprises (Veg Box People and Manchester Veg People), an urban horticulture hub (Woodbank Nursery), training programmes in organic growing (Commercial Growers Course), new farmer incubation (FarmStart), network-building for the sustainable food movement (Feeding Manchester and Feeding Stockport), lobbying for better quality and climate-friendly food policy in our city-region (Sustainable Food Vision), and providing volunteering opportunities in organic food production (Land Army).

 After a decade of experience in sustainable food and farming, Kindling is now working to establish a pioneering rural base within 50 miles of the city.
 Much more than a farm, the Kindling Community Land Initiative will utilise truly regenerative agro-ecological systems for producing & distributing food, include a residential centre for social change, a rural enterprise zone, and affordable, low-impact housing for members.

-- A team of four directors - Chris Walsh, Helen Woodcock (co-founders of Merci, Manchester), Emily Farrow and Debbie Clarke - with a combined wealth of knowledge and experience in setting up, running and providing support to social enterprises, ecological charities, co-operatives and community organisations and a background in activism.
+- Kindling is governed by a team of four directors - with a combined wealth of knowledge and experience in setting up, running and providing support to social enterprises, ecological charities, co-operatives and community organisations and a background in activism.

-We are supported by a number of organisations and funders who have aided different aspects of our development or specific projects.
-They are listed on the Funders & Supporters page.
+- We are supported by a number of wonderful organisations and funders who have supported our development.